 We’ve already mentioned the Starbucks red cup campaign, but here are some more examples of brands using UGC to boost their marketing.

 Aerie is a women’s clothing company, and their UGC campaign is simple, but very powerful.

 There’s been a lot of outcry in recent years over excessive retouching of images of models, and the effect that it has on women’s self esteem and idea of a healthy body image.

 Aerie are looking to combat this with their #AerieReal campaign, and pledged to stop retouching images of models in their swimwear.
 They encourage their customers to post their unedited pictures in the products and use these instead.
 They’ve also pledged that for every picture posted, they’ll donate $1 to the National Eating Disorders Association.

 So why is this campaign so effective?
-There are currently over 117,000 pictures under the hashtag, which is pretty good going!
+At the time of writing, there are over 117,000 pictures under the hashtag, which is pretty good going!
 Aerie is giving people a reason to participate, and customers want to buy from brands that support important causes.
 If you can, partner with a charity or cause that will get customers excited about your campaign.

 Coca-Cola – #ShareACoke

-With a whopping 666,503 Instagram posts under the Share a Coke hashtag, and close to a billion impressions on Twitter, it’s fair to say that the campaign was a huge win for Coca-Cola.
-The company produced Coke bottles with different names on, and asked customers to post pictures of their personalised bottles on social media.
+With a whopping 666,503 Instagram posts (at time of writing) under the Share a Coke hashtag, and close to a billion impressions on Twitter, it’s fair to say that the campaign was a huge win for Coca-Cola.
+The company produced Coke bottles with different names on and asked customers to post pictures of their personalised bottles on social media.
 The campaign took off all over the world, and massively boosted sales of Coke.